35 Reasons to Work From Home: Remote Work Benefits in 2024

 Employers have discovered that giving potential new hires the chance to work from home gives them a competitive edge.

-Working from home not only improves employee retention but also boosts employee loyalty — the feeling of belonging and protectiveness people develop when they care about something important to them.
+Working from home improves employee retention and boosts employee loyalty — the feeling of belonging and protectiveness people develop when they care about something important to them.

-And given how expensive, time-consuming, and downright exhausting it is to replace people on the team, both employers and employees stand to gain from increased retention rates.
+Given how expensive, time-consuming, and downright exhausting it is to replace team members, increased retention rates benefit both employers and employees.

 19. Find time for health and fitness